 GeneCards Summary for S100A7 Gene

 S100A7 (S100 Calcium Binding Protein A7) is a Protein Coding gene.
-Diseases associated with S100A7 include Bladder Squamous Cell Carcinoma and Psoriasis.
-Among its related pathways are Immune System and Validated targets of C-MYC transcriptional repression.
-GO annotations related to this gene include calcium ion binding and RAGE receptor binding.
+Diseases associated with S100A7 include Bladder Squamous Cell Carcinoma and Anal Fistula.
+Among its related pathways are Validated targets of C-MYC transcriptional repression and Defensins.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and RAGE receptor binding.
 An important paralog of this gene is S100A7A.